2022 Stafford Motor Speedway General Rules

 Divisions that utilize the “mini-mile” may exit directly off of the front chute and through the off- gate (gate 1) at any time during their events.

 The pit road speed limit is 25 MPH, the Paddock area and all remaining SMS property speed limit is 10 MPH.
 This includes race cars, personal cars, and tow vehicles.

 Push trucks, tow trucks and vendor vehicles may not be used to transport people or equipment in the pit or paddock area unless authorized to do so by an SMS Official.

 Cars that are “double hooked” shall be dropped on the back access road behind turn 2.
 Wreckers may not bring a car through the paddock area on a “double hook”.
 It is the competitor’s responsibility to get their car loaded up from that area.

 Fuel must be carried in DOT approved containers at all times while on SMS property.

-Re-fueling is not permitted on the infield or pit road.
+Fuel jugs and/or re-fueling is not permitted on the infield or pit road.

 You may not drive in the wrong direction on the race track or on pit road for any reason unless directed to do so by an SMS Official.

 Towed cars may not be brought to the hot side of pit road, they must be towed behind pit wall to the backside of your pit stall or in the “drop” area on the infield.
 Vehicles requiring a push may be pushed to the hot side of their pit stall.
-Cars that are not able to continue must be moved behind pit wall.
+Cars that are not able to continue must be moved behind pit wall immediately.